-To the rescue then, came TVS Motor Company Limited (in April 2020), the world’s sixth-largest motorcycle manufacturing group.
-And not the first Indian company to bailout a beleaguered, British brand.
+To the rescue then, came TVS Motor Company Limited (in April 2020).
+It’s the world’s sixth-largest motorcycle manufacturing group.
+Furthermore not the first Indian company to bailout a beleaguered, British brand.

 After forming a new subsidiary [Project 303 Bidco Limited] (registered in England and Wales) the firm bought most but not all of Norton’s assets for circa sixteen million of the Queen’s.
 Of that, intellectual property accounts for £15 million with plant and machinery in addition to stock making up the majority of the remaining £1 million, valued respectively at £649,998 and £349,998.

 So, the good news is that with this purchase, those “228 ordinary working people” (who invested in the pensions schemes) seem likely to get their money back.
 And so should all preferential creditors.

 Additionally, the new owners have preserved the majority of the existing jobs at Norton, with the services of most of the workforce retained.

 Norton’s new interim CEO, John Russell has been doing the media rounds since early May 2020.
 He’s suggested that the focus for the new management would initially be to honour existing bike orders.

 It’s worth noting that the terms of the sale mean the new company has “… no legal obligation to fulfil the deposits“.
 However, one can imagine that (from a good public relations perspective) it’s something that the new owners will be keen to do.
 And Russell has stated as much.